sharepointoscar/kname/README.md

 ![cocktail](logo_cocktail.png)
 # Cocktail
-With all the madness around me, I decided to do something I want todo, vs what I have to do.
  Combine two passions and this is what comes out of it.

-I am a big fan of mixology, and well I work in tech.
-One day I decided I hated coming up with names for my Kubernetes clusters as I test stuff, and so Cocktail was born.
+I am a big fan of mixology.
+One day I decided I hated coming up with names for my [Kubernetes](https://kubernetes.io/) clusters as I test stuff, and so Cocktail was born.

 # What is this?
 Cocktail is a simple CLI that you can use to spit out a random cocktail name which you can use to name whatever, but I use it for Kubernetes cluster names as I have a difficult time coming up with them.